An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Marriott Vacations World.
 Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how VAC stock compares to 2,000+ US-based stocks, and to peers in the Consumer Services sector and Other Consumer Services industry.
+We show how VAC stock compares to 2,000+ US-based stocks, and to peers in the Administrative and Support and Waste Management and Remediation Services sector and Travel Agencies industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.